Recipes from Italy

 Syrup Substitutes

-If you don't like the taste of alcohol, or if you made it for children, you can substitute a non-alcoholic syrup made from fruit juice.
+If you prefer to avoid alcohol, or if you are preparing the cake for children, you can easily replace the liqueur with a non-alcoholic syrup made with fruit juice.

 Adelmo Renzi, a pastry chef from Rieti, invented the mimosa cake in 1950.